phamthimylinh/02-api-with-nestjs/chapter-1/README.md

 An important note is that the [documentation of Nestjs](https://docs.nestjs.com/) is comprehansive, and you would benefit from looking it up.
 Here, we attempt to put the knowledge in order, but we also sometimes lik to the official docs.
 We also refer to the Express framework to highlight the advantages of using Nestjs.
 To benefit from this article more, some experience with Express might be useful, but not necessary.

-> If you want to look into the core of Node.js, i recommend checking out the [Node.js Typescript series] (http://wanago.io/2019/02/11/node-js-typescript-modules-file-system/).
+> If you want to look into the core of Node.js, i recommend checking out the [Node.js Typescript series](http://wanago.io/2019/02/11/node-js-typescript-modules-file-system/).
 It covers topics such as streams, event loop, multiple processes and multithreading with worker threads.
 Also, knowing how to create an API without any frameworks such as Express and Nestjs makes us apprieciate them even more.

 # Getting started with Nestjs